johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 If the green environment removes the field, this will break the blue environment if the blue environment relies on it.
 This is often the case in Django because "fetch all fields" queries explicitly list the fields (e.g. `SELECT name, rating`), instead of using `SELECT *`.
 So a simple `Product.objects.all()` query will break in the blue environment because the query will try to fetch the `rating` field, which no longer exists.

-To mitigate this, we need to use `SeparateDatabaseAndState` to remove the field in stages to ensure compatibility between the blue and green environments.
+To mitigate this, we need to use `SeparateDatabaseAndState` to remove the field in multiple steps to ensure compatibility between the blue and green environments.

 ## Handling Database Migrations in Blue-Green Deployments

 The [`SeparateDatabaseAndState`](https://docs.djangoproject.com/en/5.1/ref/migration-operations/#django.db.migrations.operations.SeparateDatabaseAndState) migration operation allows us to separate changes to database and project state.
-We can use it to remove the `rating` field in two backwards-compatible migrations (instead of removing it in one backwards-incompatible migration):
+We can use it to remove the `rating` field in two backwards-compatible migrations (instead of removing it in one backwards-incompatible migration).
+These migrations need to be deployed separately, ensuring that each step is fully applied and stable before proceeding to the next.

 - Migration 1: Remove `rating` from the green environment project state without removing it from the database
 - Migration 2: Remove `rating` from the database